Irakozeelysee/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is used to show the current working directory ls is used to list contents of a current directory
+ls list contents of the current working directory